edbranaganharris-lang/stellar-hr-diagram-from-scratch/README.md

 # stellar-hr-diagram-from-scratch
 Machine learning pipeline originally created in Jupyter Notebook to isolate the Pleiades star cluster from 113,000 Gaia telescope stars.
-I used Gaussian mixture models to isolate the Pleides cluster (seen as 2 in the gaussian mixture) and PCA to recover the Hertzsprung-Russell diagram.
+I used Gaussian mixture models to isolate the Pleides cluster (seen as 1 in the gaussian mixture plot) and PCA to recover the Hertzsprung-Russell diagram.

 Assignment and report were submitted as part of PHYS20035: Computational Physics and Data Science at the University of Bristol.
 Overall grade in the module was 73%